JeffersonLab/trackingML/docs/GettingStartedAtJLAB.md

 keras package which itself uses tensorflow as a backend.
 Tensorflow can optionally support GPUs (see instructions below).

-These instructions also rely on python's easy_install and virtualenv to set up a dedicated python environment where you can install the needed packages without needing sysadmin privileges.
+These instructions also rely on python's virtualenv to set up a dedicated python environment where you can install the needed packages without needing sysadmin privileges.

 The basic steps are:
-1. install pip in user directory using easy_install
-2. use pip to install virtualenv
-3. use virtualenv to create dedicated python environment (venv)
+1. create a python3 virtual environment (venv)
+2. update pip in the venv
-4. use pip from venv to install all required python packages
+3. use pip from venv to install all required python packages
-5. (optional) download cudNN and install precompiled Linux binaries in venv by hand
+4. (optional) download cudNN and install precompiled Linux binaries in venv by hand

 Here are the detailed commands:

 ```
-easy_install --user pip
-~/.local/bin/pip install --user virtualenv
-~/.local/bin/virtualenv venv
+/apps/bin/python3 -m venv venv
 source venv/bin/activate.csh
+pip install --upgrade pip
 ```
-(If using bash, use `source venv/bin/activate` in the last line instead.)
+(If using bash, use `source venv/bin/activate` in the 2nd line instead.)

 At this point the instructions are slightly different if you want to setup for GPU support or not.
 Choose the correct section below